 Response to medications is documented by using standardized scales, questionnaires, and observation methods.
 Relevant physical markers (blood pressure, pulse, height, weight) and other laboratory tests also are monitored, as needed.

-Treatment may include family, group, and individual therapy.
+A wide range of psychosocial treatment options are offered, including family, group, and individual therapy.
 Social skills training groups are available for children and adolescents.

 The clinic employs staff who are trained in the use of the Autism Diagnostic Observation Schedule (ADOS) for those children who require additional expert autism evaluation.
+Staff are also trained in a number of other evidence-based treatments, including Parent Child Interaction Therapy (PCIT), Program for Education and Enrichment of Relational skills (PEERS), and the RUBI Autism Parent Training Program for Disruptive Behavior.